bootstrap-vue/bootstrap-vue/src/directives/popover/README.md

 This `blur` trigger must be used in combination with the `click` trigger.

-Th following example shows the `click blur` use case.
+The following example shows the `click blur` use case.
 Popovers will only open on click of the button, and will close either on click of the button, or a click anywhere else (or a focus change via pressing the <kbd>TAB</kbd> key).
 Some call this behavior _self dismissing_.